NU-Digital-Cultures/Octopus-Repo/Research.md

 - momento 360
 - mermaid to create mindmaps or flow charts of data
 - [story maps.arcgis website](https://storymaps.arcgis.com/)
+- arc collector
+- the census - for data collection.
+- data can be created in excel or build it in VSC saved as a .csv

 ## Literature and readings:
 [Sage Journal Lit paper on Gentrification and urban regeneration](https://journals.sagepub.com/doi/10.1080/0042098032000136110)

 ## Gentrification in Newcastle: